Ai-Kon 2017 Cosplay Contest

 - If the weapon, prop or item is needed for the cosplay competition, arrangements can be made for it to be delivered to the backstage area for the competition, immediately after which the item must be returned to security or removed from the convention.

-- All items purchased in the dealers room are considered merchandise until they are removed from their packaging, at which time they fall under Ai-Kon's weapons policy.
+- All items purchased in the Marketplace are considered merchandise until they are removed from their packaging, at which time they fall under Ai-Kon's weapons policy.

 - These items include, but are not limited to, replica knives, daggers, ninja weapons (metal or hard plastic kunai knives, shuriken, etc.), and combative clothing (such as metal/hard spikes)

-- Any such item purchased at the dealer's room must be wrapped before leaving the vendor's table and taken, unopened, to a room or car.
+- Any such item purchased at the Marketplace must be wrapped before leaving the vendor's table and taken, unopened, to a room or car.

 Neither Ai-Kon Inc. nor any of its affiliates will not be held responsible for any loss, damage, theft or injury.
 Attendees are responsible for their individual actions and any repercussions that may result.

-Please ensure you read and understand the the Ai-Kon weapons policy prior to attending the convention.
+Please ensure you read and understand the Ai-Kon weapons policy prior to attending the convention.

 This policy is subject to change at any time.